dan-aksenov/frs_patches/README.md

-# Fors patching scripts and programms.
+# Fors patching scripts and programs.

 Currently only skpdi and fishery supported